Rangers 'heartbroken' by Eintracht Frankfurt in Europa League final shootout as Ramsey misses penalty attempt | Goal.com

 Rangers star Joe Aribo capitalised on a defensive error to score in the 57th minute before Rafael Borre equalised in the 69th minute.

-Ramsey's missed attempt in the shootout then opened the door for Borre's winner.
+Ramsey's missed attempt in the shootout opened the door for Borre's winner.
+The former Arsenal midfielder had been brought on as a substitute specifically for penalty duties.